Before all else, thank you for taking the time for submitting an issue, and I’m sorry that I’ve probably interrupted your flow.

 You can report problems with BBT by opening a new issue on github.
 Unfortunately, my time is extremely limited for a number of very great reasons (you shall have to trust me on this).
 Because of this, I cannot accept bug reports or support requests on anything but the latest version.
 By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
 Apologies for the inconvenience, but such are the breaks.

-- You can send off an error report by selecting
+- You can send off an debug report by selecting

 Helpmenu.
 Post the resulting ID (displayed in red) in a github issue.

-- You can send off an error report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking
+- You can send off an debug report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking

 That in itself will in many cases give me what I need.
 Don’t forget to copy the generated ID to paste it into the github issue; you cannot call it up later (although you can just do it again).